 The World Wide Web Consortium (or W3C for short) is an international organization, involved in developing standards for the world wide web.
 As such, it has defined a standard for browsers and web applications to generate and display timing information regarding the loading of webpages.
 The complete specification of the standard can be found on the W3C website (Copyright © 2012, World Wide Web Consortium).

-Uptrends' Full Page Check (FPC) monitor type comes with the option to display a subset of W3C navigation timing metrics (plus some additional information such as Core web vitals).
+Uptrends' Full Page Check (FPC) and transaction monitor types come with the option to display a subset of W3C navigation timing metrics (plus some additional information such as Core web vitals).
 This article will provide you with an overview of the metrics shown and what they mean exactly.

 For illustration, the following image shows all navigation timing events as defined by the W3C, on a timeline.